In A Relationship Rut? Here Are The 7 Habits Of Happy Couples

 Express Gratitude, and Then Do It Again

 Gratitude plays a big part in the happiness of a union.
-You can express sincere gratitude for everything from dinner, cleaning of the house, to them remembering to wash your clothes on 'delicate'.
+You can express sincere gratitude for everything from dinner, and cleaning the house, to them remembering to wash your clothes on 'delicate'.
 Gratitude can help relationships thrive by promoting a cycle of generosity.
 That is, one partner's gratitude can prompt both partners to think and act in ways that convey gratitude to each other and promote commitment to their relationship.
 When we express ourselves with passion, it is always magical and filled with love.

 Join our xoTribe, an exclusive community dedicated to YOU and your stories and all things xoNecole.
 Be a part of a growing community of women from all over the world who come together to uplift, inspire, and inform each other on all things related to the glow up.